 Stravinsky had lived in France all the 1920s and, whether he followed prospects or instinct, continued to in the 1930s.
 Sergei Prokofiev had been living in America since 1918 but returned to the U.S.S.R. in 1925, only to be interrogated by the Russian Association of Proletarian Musicians.
 Nevertheless, he stayed and did some of his best work [i.e my favourites] during the Stalin years: 1931 – Piano Concerto No. 4 (for Left Hand); 1932 – Piano Concerto No.5; 1939-42 – Piano Sonata No. 7; 1944 – Fifth Symphony.
 Dmitri Shostakovich disappointed his early teachers by admiring both Stravinsky and Prokofiev.
 He spent most of the 1920s and 1930s avoiding offending the authorities with his Mahlerian tendencies and ambivalent tonality and was mostly successful at it until 1936.
 Aram Khachaturian was still too young to be a concern in 1928.
 Nikolai Myaskovsky was more popular than progressive but, in 1947, was accused along with the others, of writing anti-Soviet music that “renounces the basic principles of classical music in favour of muddled, nerve-racking sounds that “turn music into cacophony”.

-My hunch is that the reason the STROIKOM committee was formed so quickly after the 1927 competition not because of any government enthusiasm for innovative housing solutions but so that the activities of Ginzburg and his associates could be more closely watched.
-This also explains the generally cool reception his team’s proposals received when they presented their findings later the same year, and also explains the presence at the meeting of NKVD officer Cde.
+My hunch is that the reason the STROIKOM committee was formed so quickly after the 1927 competition not because of any government enthusiasm for innovative housing solutions but so the activities of Ginzburg and his associates could be more closely monitored.
+This also explains the generally cool reception the proposals received when they were presented later that year, and also explains the presence at the meeting of NKVD officer Cde.
 Sadovsky who made direct reference to the directive. [c.f.
 1928: The Meeting]

 The crackdown first made itself felt with the directive but by 1930 all architects’ collectives were disbanded.
 When Mikhail Okhotovich and De–urbanism came on the scene, it became a matter of not just the workers getting ideas above their station but the farmers as well.
 “Who’d stick around to grow stuff if everybody got to move around wherever they wanted?
 Nobody would be satisfied doing what they were supposed to do.”
 It would only end badly.
 It did anyway. [c.f.
 1930: De-urbanism]